Library Access for People with Disabilities

 Library Programs & Services

 The library's programs and services are intended to be accessible to people with disabilities.
 Please call if you have questions about access, and please let us know if you require assistance in the library.
 Call the Eureka Main Library reference desk at 707-269-1905, or call the Branch Library you plan to visit.
-Basic information is available below.

-Using the Library from Home
+Using the Library from Home, by Internet & Phone

 - Use the Online Library Calendar to find out about free events in all our libraries.
+We offer both online and in-person events.

-Getting into Eureka Main Library
+Access at Eureka Main Library

 Mobility Inside Eureka Main Library